bandipara/BLS-ETL-Project/readme.md

 ## Summary

-We used these datasets so we could identify the unemployment rates per county for the state of new jersey including wages and median house prices.
-The final output has the tables for
+The objective of this ETL is to extract and merge information of Wages, Employment, Unemployment and Median House Prices for each county of New Jersey.
+The final output has the tables for:

 •	Civilian labor Population
 •	Unemployment and Employment